-As expected, higher income per capita, higher levels of college enrollment, lower income inequality, and more equal access to HE are preferred, as indicated by the black shading in the upper right quadrants and the white in the lower left quadrants of each panel.
+As expected, higher income per capita, higher levels of college enrollment, lower income inequality and more equal access to HE are preferred, as indicated by the dark red shading in the upper right quadrants and dark blue shade in the lower left quadrants of each panel.
 These results demonstrate that respondents understood the survey and were providing preferences that were correctly ordered.